 All students completing the four-year or the two-year Army ROTC Program MUST receive their academic degree at the same time they receive their commission as Army Officers in either the Active Army or the Army Reserve or the National Guard.
-Advanced Course students must also complete a six weeks Advanced

-ROTC Summer Camp and complete the following courses prior to receiving a commission: (a) psychology, (b) mathematics (advanced levels), (c) computer science (any level), (d) military history, and pass the swim diagnostic test.
+Advanced Course students must also complete a six weeks Advanced ROTC Summer Camp and complete the following courses prior to receiving a commission: (a) complete all military science courses, (b) military history, and meet the Cadet Water Survival Training (CWST)standards and meet physical fitness requirements.